Ivo-Balbaert/The_Way_to_Mojo/book/12_Working_with_Pointers.md

 Because it's returning a SIMD[DType.u8, 8], we can also modify the column value using __setitem__ from the SIMD implementation (line 3).
 As another example, lets take the fourth row, doubling it, and then writing that to the first row (line 4).

+See also: conditional_simd_operations.mojo : getting values via indexing!

 ## 12.4 Converting an UnsafePointer to an Int